CppMicroServices/rfcs/text/0000-Bundle-Load-API.md

 During the application run, these different callsites may become out of sync as CppMicroServices and DS are maintained.

-Given this it seems appropriate to have a new Bundle::LoadSymbols API for CppMicroServices library.
+Given this it seems appropriate to have a new Bundle::GetSymbol API for CppMicroServices library.

 ## Requirements